Astronomy and Business Studies (MSc)

 - You have access to world-class and cutting edge research in modern astronomy at Leiden Observatory.

-Find more reasons to choose Astronomy and Science Based Business at Leiden University.
+Find more reasons to choose Astronomy and Business Studies at Leiden University.

-Astronomy and Science Based Business: the right master’s programme for you?
+Astronomy and Business Studies: the right master’s programme for you?

 Do you pursue a management career in industry from an astronomy research perspective?
 Want to learn all about technology commercialization strategies?
-Then, Astronomy and Science Based Business is the master’s specialisation of choice for you.
+Then, Astronomy and Business Studies is the master’s specialisation of choice for you.
 It enables you to broaden your scope outside astronomy research.
-The SBB specialisation offers training that is analytically rigorous and connected to practice through class discussions based on real-life business cases, company visits, guest speakers, and an internship experience.
+The Business Studies specialisation offers training that is analytically rigorous and connected to practice through class discussions based on real-life business cases, company visits, guest speakers, and an internship experience.

-Read more about the entry requirements for Astronomy and Science Based Business.
+Read more about the entry requirements for Astronomy and Business Studies.